 Sezzadio (127 m a.s.l)

-The parish church, dedicated to the Immaculate Virgin Mary, built in 1900 according to the project of the Bolognese engineer Giuseppe Gualandi, is to be considered as one of Gualandi’s masterpieces.
+The parish church, dedicated to the Immaculate Virgin Mary, built in 1900 according to the project of the Bolognese engineer Giuseppe Gualandi, is considered to be one of Gualandi’s masterpieces.

 For further information you can contact: Town Hall 0131 703759 – Abbey 0131 703659.